dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
   * Fixed bugs in the new branch
-  * Reviewed source code from Alex Chun
+  * Reviewed source code from Alex Chung

 ## 2020-01-15